wazzy88/Wshaikh/README.md

 Part 3
 - Elastic Search, Logstash and Kibana (ELK) introduction and usage.
 - A description of the investigation completed using Kibana dashboard.
+- A description of the file and metric beats applications.

 The six files below have been applied and tested to generate an automated ELK Stack Deployment on Azure.
 A more detailed walkthrough is explained in the readme below.